Back to all posts

 When you book your appointment, talk to your therapist about what you’re experiencing.
 They can recommend the right additions to your treatment plan.
 Simple enhancements often make a significant difference in how you feel both on and off the table, helping you get back to moving freely and without pain.
 From the penetrating warmth of hot stones to the inflammation-fighting power of CBD, these options can transform your massage into a highly targeted and effective treatment for shoulder pain.

-Add Hot Himalayan Salt Stones
+Add Warmth with Himalayan Salt Stones

 If you’ve never experienced a hot stone massage, you’re in for a treat.
 Using Hot Himalayan Salt Stones takes this therapy to another level.
 The smooth, heated stones are used by your therapist to massage your shoulders, allowing the warmth to penetrate deep into the muscle tissue.
 This heat helps release tight muscles and increases blood flow to the area, which is essential for healing.
 Beyond the heat, these stones contain dozens of trace minerals that can be absorbed through the skin, helping to reduce inflammation and create a profoundly relaxing experience.
 The benefits of Himalayan salt stone massage make it a fantastic choice for anyone with persistent shoulder stiffness.

-Integrate CBD Oil
+Ask About Adding CBD Oil

 You’ve likely heard about the benefits of CBD, and it’s an incredibly effective tool when integrated into massage therapy.
 When applied topically, CBD oil can help reduce inflammation and soothe pain directly at the source.
 For shoulder pain caused by inflammation, like tendonitis or arthritis, adding CBD to your massage can provide significant relief.
 It works with your body’s endocannabinoid system to calm discomfort without any psychoactive effects.
 Combining the physical manipulation of a deep tissue or Swedish massage with the anti-inflammatory properties of CBD creates a powerful treatment that helps your muscles relax more completely.
 You can request CBD as an enhancement to most massage services.

-Use Heat and Cold Therapy
+Alternating Heat and Cold for Inflammation

 Alternating between heat and cold is a time-tested method for managing muscle pain, and it works wonders for shoulders.
 Heat therapy, often applied with warm packs, helps relax and loosen tissues while stimulating blood flow to the area.
 This is great for relieving general stiffness and preparing the muscles for deeper massage work.
 Cold therapy, on the other hand, is excellent for reducing inflammation and numbing the sharp pain associated with an acute injury or flare-up.
 Your massage therapist may incorporate this into your session, or you can use this technique at home between appointments to maintain your progress and manage discomfort effectively.